Printemps: Asia

 In 2013, the Beijing-based Wangfujing Department Store which was a rival of Printemps in China acquired Printemps China (PCD Stores).
 In 2017 the last international store closed in Ginza, Tokyo and was converted into an extension of the nearby Marronnier Gate department store, the closing of the store ended the second period of international expansion.

+Srettha Thavisin invited Printemps to open a store in Thailand, following a showcase of Thai fashion at Printemps Haussmann in March 2024.

-The company is currently looking to open a store in Asia and is aiming to have 5-10 new stores by 2030 all of which will be located outside of France.
+Printemps is currently planning to open a store in Asia and is aiming to have 5-10 new stores by 2030 all of which will be located outside of France.

 Europe

 On 15 May 1991 a store opened at CascaiShopping in Cascais (Lisbon), Portugal.
 It closed around 1999.
 Printemps also controlled the Pyrénées department store in Andorra as 'Printemps Andorra' till 2009.